-The Blue Lagoon is one of Icelands most iconic attractions.
+The Blue Lagoon is one of Iceland’s most iconic attractions.
 Located some 50 minutes out of Reykjavik close to the Keflavik Airport.
-The Blue Lagoon is a milky colored geo thermal pool made popular by instagramers and Iceland travel guides.
+The Blue Lagoon is a milky coloured geothermal pool made popular by Instagramers and Iceland travel guides.

 You can soak in the waters or get a spa treatment, you can have a drink or sit in the sauna.
-The Blue Lagoon is loacted in a lava field that is out of this world.
-Some people will tell the Blue Laggon is over rated, for many it is the highlight of their trip to Iceland.
+The Blue Lagoon is located in a lava field that is out of this world.
+Some people will tell the Blue Lagoon is overrated, for many it is the highlight of their trip to Iceland.

 Vik (Reynisfjara Black Sand Beach)

 This amazing black sand beach has been in a few movie and television series over the last few years.
 The Sand stacks that rise out of the water are simply stunning and are well worth the drive out there to be seen.

 You can see them from one side at the Reynisfjara Beach and then from the town of Vik itself.
 If you drive up to the Church on top of the hill in Vik you will get fabulous views of the sand stacks.